-Beginning in Preschool, children work on building their identity.
+Beginning in Kindergarten, children work on building their identity.
 It starts literally with picking up the biggest blocks they can manage.
 As they test themselves, they push their development to its limits and answer these questions: “what do I think,” “who am I,” and “what can I do.”
 Students quickly move from the wooden building blocks on the playground to the mental building blocks of their intellect.
 Yet the questions remain the same.
 It is in the continual search for the answers that their character is built.
 As these students move through the grades, the teachers continually support and challenge these developmental milestones.

 Relationships are the cornerstone of Greenwood School.
 How we relate to one another informs the social and emotional learning not only throughout the grades but also throughout life.
 By fostering deep connections – to the curriculum, to the students, to the parents - the school is a partner in molding these young students into becoming confident, grounded and resilient adults.
 The deep sense of community creates a village within the school that exists for support, strength and guidance.